dada404/dada404/README.md

 - 👋 Hi, I’m @dada404.
-- 👀 I’m interested in DevOps, Java, Python.
+- 👀 I’m interested in C++, GO, Rust.
-- 🌱 I’m currently learning Distributed System.
+- 🌱 I’m currently learning DataBase & OS.
-- 💞️ I’m looking to collaborate on building DevOps tools.
+- 💞️ I’m looking to collaborate on building DataBase and OS.
 - 📫 How to reach me dada404@foxmail.com

 <!---